vuminhtue/SMU_Workshop_Linux/_episodes/03-Files_Directories.md

 Quit the `man` pages by typing "q".

 We can also use `ls` to see the contents of a different directory.
-Let's list the directories of all the Palmetto users (note that you cannot actually go inside other people's directories):
+Let's list the directories of all the SuperPOD users (note that you cannot actually go inside other people's directories):
 ~~~
 $ ls /home
 ~~~
 {: .bash}

-Note that on Palmetto you cannot access other people's directories.
+Note that on SuperPOD you cannot access other people's directories.

 The next command we will discuss is `mkdir`, which creates a new directory.
 Let's create a directory with the name `linux_workshop`: